rtCamp/learn/README.md

 # About this repo

-Students involved with [learn.rtcamp.com](https://learn.rtcamp.com/) can use [Github discussion](https://github.com/rtCamp/learn/discussions) feature on this repo to communicate with each other and rtCamp team.
+Students involved with [learn.rtcamp.com](https://learn.rtcamp.com/) can use the [rtCamp Career Helpdesk](https://erp.rtcamp.com/helpdesk) to communicate with the rtCamp team and seek assistance.

 # Useful links